How to save for a house

 If moving home isn’t an option, could you move to a cheaper place?
 If you saved £100 on your rent each month that is £1,200 a year.

-Both the Help to Buy: ISA and the Lifetime ISA are Government initiatives to help first-time buyers reach their deposit target quicker by awarding them with a 25% bonus on top of their savings.
+The Lifetime ISA is a Government initiative to help first-time buyers reach their deposit target quicker by awarding them with a 25% bonus on top of their savings.

 The maximum yearly bonus for the Lifetime ISA is £1,000 each tax year.
 You can open The Nottingham’s Lifetime ISA with £10 online or in branch between the ages of 18-39.
 You can pay in up to £4,000 a year meaning that your maximum savings each tax year could be £5,000 plus any interest earned on top.